2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami: Oceania

 A combination of a cyclone surge from Cyclone Cody and the tsunami caused extensive damage at a marina in Tutukaka in New Zealand.
 The waves pulled boats away from their moorings, taking some out into the bay and smashing some together, as well as damaging the structures at the marina.
 About eight to ten boats were completely sunk, with the total damage amounting to $5.93 million.
 According to Hauraki Gulf Weather, the tsunami struck on 16 January 2022 at between 01:05 and 01:10 local time on Great Barrier Island with a height of 1.33 m.
 The tsunami caused flooding at Mahinepua Bay, where a campsite was located; all 50 individuals at the site were safe.
 A group of people fishing in Hokianga Harbour had to run for their lives to escape the waves, and reported having to drive through water over 1 m deep.
 Unusual waves were recorded in Port Taranaki in New Plymouth.
 They lasted 24 hours, with the largest having a peak-to-peak height of 1 m at 08:30 local time.
 There were no casualties reported in New Zealand.

 In Australia, the Bureau of Meteorology said tsunami waves were observed throughout Saturday night on the shores along the east coast of Australia.
 Maximum tsunami waves of 1.27 m were recorded at Norfolk Island, 1.10 m at Lord Howe Island, 0.82 m at the Gold Coast, Queensland, 0.77 m at Twofold Bay, New South Wales, and 0.50 m at Hobart, Tasmania.

+The signature of the tsunami was observed beneath the Ross Ice Shelf in Antarctica through an ice shelf borehole at 82.47°S. Newly installed pressure sensors recorded the atmospheric pulse and subsequent tsunami beneath 410 m of ice and snow.